grpc/proposal/A59-audit-logging.md

 // denied or allowed.
 type AuditLogger interface {
 	// Log logs the auditing event with the given information.
+  // This method will be executed synchronously by gRPC so implementers must keep in mind it should
+	// not block the RPC.
+Specifically, time-consuming processes should be fired asynchronously such
+	// that this method can return immediately.
 	Log(context.Context, *AuditInfo) error
 }